-- 1. Inventory the Goal 5 resource using the following steps as applicable.
+- Inventory the Goal 5 resource using the following steps as applicable.
 The nature and extent of the inventory process will depend on the type of Goal 5 resource and the scope of a particular post acknowledgment plan amendment (PAPA) or periodic review work task: - a.
 Collect information. - b.
 Determine the adequacy of information. - c.
 Determine significance of the resources. - d.
 Adopt a list of significant resource sites into the comprehensive plan consistent with OAR 660-23-030, Comprehensive Plan Administrative Procedures Policy 5; and Citizen Involvement Policy 4. - 2.
-Develop a program to achieve Goal 5 for all resources determined to be significant, based on the following: - a. "safe harbor" provisions (where available); or - b.
+Develop a program to achieve Goal 5 for all resources determined to be significant, based on the following:

+- a. "safe harbor" provisions (where available); or - b.
 An analysis of economic, social, environmental, and energy (ESEE) consequences that could result from a decision to allow, limit, or prohibit conflicting use using the following steps: - i.
 Identify conflicting uses. - ii.
-Determine the impact area. - lii.
-Analyze the ESEE consequences.
+Determine the impact area. - iii.
+Analyze the ESEE consequences. - iv.

-iv.
 Develop a program to achieve Goal 5 by allowing, limiting or prohibiting conflicting uses.
 The program shall consist of plan provisions and land use regulations which address the degree of protection for the significant resource site by adopting measures to be applied to conflicting uses.
+[Amended by Ordinance No. 2003 5, eff.
+December 15, 2003].